miztiik/api-performance-with-caching/README.md

         - _Customizations_: You can change the `TTL` value and the cache size.
 In this demo,
           - `TTL` = 30Seconds
           - `Cache Size` = 0.5GB

-          Try changing them to see how it impacts the performance of your API.
+          _Do Try This At Home:_ Try changing them in the stacks see how it impacts the performance of your API.

+      **Note**: It takes a few minutes for the cache to become live after the stack had been deployed.
+The initial queries sent to the API immediately after successful deployment of the stack will result in _cache-hit-miss_

       Initiate the deployment with the following command,